Stelio3/CustomPistolWhip/README.md

 # CustomPistolWhip
-A version of Pistol Whip, the famous VR game maked in Unity
+A version of Pistol Whip, this is part of a challenge about making 4 personal games in a month.
+I hope you enjoy it.